GMOD/react-msaview/USAGE.md

 The React-MSAView package uses this 'model' extensively, instead of a 'prop' based API

-It is helpful to be knowledgeable of the way mobx+react inter-operate: you can write components that "observe" (by wrapping a component with the mobx-react observe function) the state of the model using React and mobx-state-tree
+It is helpful to be knowledgeable of the way mobx+react interoperate: you can write components that "observe" (by wrapping a component with the mobx-react observe function) the state of the model using React and mobx-state-tree